umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp3.md

 The result of this hair-splitting is highly confusing.
 It rests on complex and -- to be honest -- technically questionable decisions of the Court of Appeals for the Federal Circuit.
 If you delve into any of the patent cases described below, you will find them tough going.
 The following pieces can help get you oriented:

 - {{< anchor "durant" >}}{{< /anchor >}}Durant, Stephen C. "Patents in Cyberspace: Impact of recent Federal Circuit decisions." *The Computer Lawyer* 12, no. 1 (January 1995).
 This is a good overview of the current status of patentability of software and the impact of recent court decisions.
 (Copies of this paper were distributed in class on October 9.)
-- Kuester, Jeffrey R., and Ann K.Moceyunas.
-[Patents for Software-Related Inventions](http://www.kuesterlaw.com/swpat.html) (March 1995).
+- Kuester, Jeffrey R., and Ann K.Moceyunas. {{% resource_link "767b0683-9402-4788-9d8c-91c316b803fc" "Patents for Software-Related Inventions" %}} (March 1995).
 This is a another good overview of the current status of software.
 It also includes an overview of the patenting process, and the discussion centers on the history of problems with the definition of "algorithm".
-- [Examination Guidelines for Computer-Related Inventions](https://www.uspto.gov/web/offices/com/sol/og/con/files/cons093.htm) (February 1996) These are the official guidelines used by the Patent Office's examiners to determine whether software inventions are patentable.
+- {{% resource_link "d0bf8c5c-af27-4f25-b34d-6f7198fea5ac" "Examination Guidelines for Computer-Related Inventions" %}} (February 1996) These are the official guidelines used by the Patent Office's examiners to determine whether software inventions are patentable.

 ### {{< anchor "supreme" >}}{{< /anchor >}}{{< anchor "appeals" >}}{{< /anchor >}}Supreme Court Rulings

-- [Gottschalk v.
-Benson, 409 U.S. 63 (1972)](http://caselaw.lp.findlaw.com/scripts/getcase.pl?court=US&vol=409&invol=63).
+- {{% resource_link "36b6951d-5dce-4975-af30-5d34047f8879" "Gottschalk v.
+Benson, 409 U.S. 63 (1972)" %}}.
 In this decision, the Court ruled that a program to convert binary-coded decimal numbers to binary was not patentable, since it was merely an algorithm, This decision laid the basis for the view that programs are not patentable, which held sway until 1981.
-- [Diamond v.
-Diehr, 450 U.S. 175 (1981)](http://caselaw.lp.findlaw.com/scripts/getcase.pl?court=US&vol=450&invol=175).
+- {{% resource_link "9d516074-9b2a-463c-b17b-983591ba1330" "Diamond v.
+Diehr, 450 U.S. 175 (1981)" %}}.
 Here the Court ruled that a process (for curing rubber) that used a computer program could be patentable, even though it made use of a mathematical algorithm.

 ### Appeals Court Rulings

 - Arrythmia v.
 Corazonix ({{% resource_link "89ad8a73-e09a-a12c-e614-689465029140" "PDF" %}}) (1992), decision by the U.S. Court of Appeals, Federal Circuit.
 This major decision also includes a review of the Benson and Diehr decisions, and establishes that mathematical algorithms may be patentable if they are used in relation to a tangible physical physical process.
 - {{< anchor "alappat" >}}{{< /anchor >}}In re Alappat ({{% resource_link "fabe0363-c6ea-cd8c-2740-2fa967047660" "PDF" %}}) (1994), decision by the U.S. Court of Appeals, Federal Circuit.
 This decision extended the basis for algorithm patentability established in Arrythmia.
 The Court declared that a method for smoothing waveforms in a digital oscilloscope is patentable, even though the patent claim was written so broadly as to cover any general-purpose computer performing the same method.
 The Court held that "a general purpose computer in effect becomes a special purpose computer once it is programmed to perform particular functions pursuant to instructions from program software."
-    - {{< anchor "sw_patent" >}}{{< /anchor >}}[Software Patents](http://en.wikipedia.org/wiki/Software_patent), by Jonathan Rosenoer, reports on and criticizes the Alappat decision.
+    - {{< anchor "sw_patent" >}}{{< /anchor >}}{{% resource_link "90d50420-a2cd-4096-90bb-b013fb2e3d88" "Software Patents" %}}, by Jonathan Rosenoer, reports on and criticizes the Alappat decision.
 - In re Lowry ({{% resource_link "97720d58-fa81-e341-d2bc-4f6e73c92327" "PDF" %}}) (1994), decision by the U.S. Court of Appeals, Federal Circuit.
 This holds that a computer memory with data structures stored in it is patentable subject matter, i.e., that the organization of information in memory can be patentable invention.
 - In re Trovato ({{% resource_link "01091ca4-d6c4-7ccc-714d-2198059ee563" "PDF" %}}) (1994), decision by the U.S. Court of Appeals, Federal Circuit.
 This decision restricted the basis for algorithm patentability, saying that algorithms (even when they are realized as computer programs) may not be patentable if the domain of application of the algorithm is too "abstract".